jasonm/redstorm-talk/slides/slides.markdown

 ---

-# Higher-level abstractions
+# But wait, there's more...

+* Runtime rebalancing and swapping
 * DRPC: Ad-hoc computations
 * Trident: state, transactions, exactly-once semantics
 * Lambda architecture: blend streaming and batch modes

 # Presenter Notes

+* change parallelization and migrate topologies on the fly
 * drpc
-    * built atop storm primitives
+    * abstraction built on top of storm primitives
     * design distributed computations as topologies
     * some function you want to execute on-the-fly, across a cluster
     * drpc server acts as a spout, emits function invocations